kpander/drupal-form-tweaks/README.txt

 How to Use:
 -----------
 Define the different form fields to hide within your settings.php file.
 The structure is an associative array, of arrays.
-The key is the role name to affect, the value is an array of form elements to hide.
-If the form element is an array, the first value is the form element, the second is the specific form_id to hide it on.

-e.g.,
+For example:

   // Define the container for the configuration items.
   $conf['form_tweaks_config'] = array();